KNX-IOT/KNX-IOT-Embedded/README.md

 .\install-toolchain.ps1
 ```

-Finally, set up the build directory & compile your binaries:
+Finally, set up the build directory & compile your binaries.
+This can be done outside of an ADMIN shell.
 ```powershell
 .\configure-build.ps1
 ```